zolex/vom/README.md

 The Versatile Object Mapper - or in short VOM - is a PHP library to transform any data structure into strictly typed models, by simply adding PHP attributes to existing classes.

 > [!CAUTION]
-> This package is in an early stadium and I can not recommend to use it on production before version `0.1.0` is going to be released.
+> This package is in an early stadium and I can not recommend to use it on production before version `0.1.0` will be released.

 - [Installation](#installation)
 - [Quickstart](#quickstart)